Shopify/go-lua/README.md

 Status
 ------

 The core VM and compiler has been ported and tested.
 The compiler is able to correctly process all Lua source files from the [Lua test suite](http://www.lua.org/tests/5.2/).
-The VM has been tested to correctly execute `bitwise.lua`, `math.lua`, `attrib.lua` and most of `goto.lua` and `closure.lua`.
+The VM has been tested to correctly execute over a third of the Lua test cases.

-The following Lua libraries are implemented: `base`, `bit32`, `math`, along with parts of `string` and `table`.
+Most core Lua libraries are at least partially implemented.
+Prominent exceptions are regular expressions, coroutines and `string.dump`.

 Weak reference tables are not and will not be supported. go-lua uses the Go heap for Lua objects, and Go does not support weak references.